ComposableFi/whitepaper/whitepaper.md

 In Mosaic's Phase II, Sec.[(6.2)](#62-phase-ii) , we now connect multiple layers and provide multiple ways to provide liquidity on both L1 and L2.
 We build a software environment, Sec[6.4](#64-liquidity-simulation-environment), to help us decide on liquidity rebalancing and an optimal fee model to use, Sec.[6.4.2](#642-mosaic-fee-model).
 In Mosaic's Phase III, Sec.[(6.3)](#63-phase-iii)  we seek to increase as much as possible the decentralization of the entire system.

-Next, besides Ethereum, we are also actively developing in the Polkadot and Cosmos ecosystems \cite{Cosmos:Blockchains}.
+Next, besides Ethereum, we are also actively developing in the Polkadot and Cosmos ecosystems [Cosmos:Blockchains].
-For Polkadot, we are creating a blockchain in Substrate \cite{HomeSubstrate_} and for Cosmos we are contributing to the Cosmos SDK.
+For Polkadot, we are creating a blockchain in Substrate [@HomeSubstrate_] and for Cosmos we are contributing to the Cosmos SDK.
-Then, pallets \cite{TheMedium} are used to add additional functionality - one example is our Maximal Extractable Value (MEV) \cite{MinerEthereum.org} resistant data oracle Apollo \cite{Apollo:Finance}.
+Then, pallets [@TheMedium] are used to add additional functionality - one example is our Maximal Extractable Value (MEV) [@MinerEthereum.org] resistant data oracle Apollo [@Apollo:Finance].
 Other pallets can be developed including ones to enable Solidity support, cross-chain message capabilities (XCMP), decentralized exchanges, and so on.
-Cosmos supports the Inter-Blockchain Communication Protocol (IBC) \cite{Inter-BlockchainCommunication} standard opening up for a large ecosystem that we can connect to.
+Cosmos supports the Inter-Blockchain Communication Protocol (IBC) [@Inter-BlockchainCommunication] standard opening up for a large ecosystem that we can connect to.

 In the remaining sections, we cover each of these layers in more detail and we conclude at the end in Sec.[(7)](#7-conclusion).